Rigorous criteria for anomalous waves induced by abrupt depth change using truncated KdV statistical mechanics: Physical background and mathematical formulation

 where $\invtemp$ is the system's inverse temperature.
 The exponential dependence with respect to the Hamiltonian is the well-known canonical distribution, which, under suitable conditions, maximizes entropy \cite{MajdaWang2006}.
 The role of the Dirac-delta term $\delta(\En - 1)$ is to confine the distribution to the compact set $\En = 1$, thus avoiding the far-field, sign-indefinite divergence of the cubic component $\Hthree$ and thereby creating a normalizable distribution \cite{Abramov2003, Bajars2013, Majda2019, MooreJNS2020}.
 Previous studies have found that a positive inverse temperature, $\invtemp > 0$, yields a physically realistic decaying spectrum that agrees with laboratory experiments \cite{Majda2019, MooreJNS2020}.
-Though the dynamical system \eqref{TKdV} is not strictly ergodic, numerical evidence suggests that is weakly ergodic \cite{Majda2019, MooreJNS2020}, and furthermore, weak thermostatting of even just the largest mode was numerically shown to restore stronger ergodic properties \cite{Bajars2013}.
+We remark that, when equipped with measure \eqref{Gibbs1}, the TKdV dynamical system is not strictly ergodic, but numerical evidence suggests that weak thermostatting of just the largest mode is sufficient to produce ergodic properties \cite{Bajars2013}.

 To gain a practical understanding of the mixed Gibbs measure \eqref{Gibbs1}, first consider the special case of zero inverse temperature, $\invtemp = 0$, for which \eqref{Gibbs1} reduces to the {\em uniform measure} on $\SL$.
 The uniform measure can be identified with integration over $\RR^{2\Lambda}$ by sampling from any rotationally invariant distribution and then normalizing to the unit hypersphere $\SL$ \cite{Abramov2003}.
-More specifically, consider an arbitrary vector $\xv = (x_1, x_2, \cdots, x_{2\Lambda}) \in \RR^{2\Lambda}$ associated with a rotationally invariant distribution on $\RR^{2\Lambda}$.
+More specifically, consider a random vector $\Xv = (X_1, X_2, \cdots, X_{2\Lambda}) \in \RR^{2\Lambda}$ drawn from any rotationally invariant distribution on $\RR^{2\Lambda}$.
 Identify this vector with a specific microstate by defining the real coefficients,

-where $\vnorm{\xv} = \left( \sum_{k=1}^{2 \Lambda} x^2_k \right)^{1/2}$ is the standard 2-norm.
+where $\vnorm{\Xv} = \left( \sum_{k=1}^{2 \Lambda} X^2_k \right)^{1/2}$ is the standard 2-norm.
 This normalization guarantees that \eqref{Econd} is satisifed, and the microstates corresponding to \eqref{abdefn} are uniformly distributed on $\SL$ \cite{Abramov2003}.

 For simplicity, we use the standard normal distribution on $\RR^{2\Lambda}$ as the rotationally invariant measure:

 Then, for any measurable function on the unit hypersphere $\phi: \SL \to \RR$, integration with respect to the uniform measure $d\Gibbs_0$ on $\SL$ can be written as